43ravens/NEMO_Nowcast/docs/architecture/messaging.rst

     >>> print(msg.source)
     'download_weather'

-The :kbd:`type` attribute's value is a key associated with the message sender in the :kbd:`message registry` section of the :ref:`NowcastConfigFile`.
+The :kbd:`type` attribute's value is a key associated with the message sender in the :ref:`MessageRegistryConfig` section of the :ref:`NowcastConfigFile`.
 For example,
 the message registry entries for a worker implemented in :py:mod:`~nowcast.workers.download_weather` might be: